 The following two casualties shared the same surname and were first cousins once removed three times over, via their Cooper, Barlow and Pugh ancestors.
-I would like to thank Gail Brumfitt and Patricia Wilcock for their help in understanding the relevant family trees
+I thank Gail Brumfitt and Patricia Wilcock for their help in understanding the relevant family trees

 Charles Barlow Cooper